Chetana Das

-Chetana Das (born in Shillong, Meghalaya, India is an Indian actress from Assam.
-She is popular face in Assamese cinema for comic roles.
+Chetana Das (born in Shillong, Meghalaya, India) is an Indian actress from Assam.
+She is popular face in Assamese cinema for her comic roles.
 She is the comedy queen of Assamese film industry.

 Early life

 Chetana Das was born in Shillong.
 She completed her graduation from Darrang College, Tezpur in Assam.
 Her first drama was Jyoti Prasad Agarwala's Sunit Konwori, and also got the award of best actress in that drama from Tezpur Multipurpose Girls School.

 Her husband, Bimaladanda Das, died in 2020, during the COVID-19 pandemic.